adaawang/adaawang.github.io/_pages/articles.md

 Last time I got any literary award was in Grade 4?

-My original persona (a black cat, a nothing-special, sometimes quite failure voice) embarrassed my college, so they really tried hard to hide me behind other people’s glories photo, and boring books and texts (a long story).
+My original persona (a black cat, a nothing-special, sometimes quite failure voice) embarrassed some communication team, so they really tried hard to hide me behind other people’s glories photo, and boring books and texts - a long story, with a bitter smile :’)